kubeflow/fairing/README.md

     model.train()
 ```

-2. Configure the builder If you have the `GOOGLE_APPLICATION_CREDENTIALS`
+2. Configure the container image builder.
+If you are using Google Cloud
+Platform and you have [set the _GOOGLE_APPLICATION_CREDENTIALS_
-environmental variable set, you can skip the next step.
-Otherwise, use the
+environmental variable][gcp-auth], you can skip this step.
+Otherwise, use
-set_builder() method to define how to build the container image and where it
+the `set_builder()` to configure the method to use to build the container
-should be stored.
+image and the location of the registry to store the container image in.

 ```python
 fairing.config.set_builder(name='append', registry='<your-registry-here>')
 ````

 - `name`: The builder name: **append**, **cluster**, or **docker**.
-- `registry`: THe location of your container image registry.
+- `registry`: The location of your container image registry.

 3. Run the training job remotely on Kubernetes.